yselvav/chefAI/README.md

 **Join the [Discord Server](https://discord.gg/JdFP4Kqdqc)** for discussions/updates/goofs & gaffs

 ## About this fork
-This fork aims to optimize `MarvionBeatMinecraftTask` (I will just refer to it as `BeatMinecraftTask`) from [Marvion's fork](https://github.com/MarvionKirito/altoclef) by trying to fix a lot of cases where the bot gets stuck and improving some of the tasks.
+This fork aims to improve AltoClef by fixing a lot of bugs and optimizing some things.
+The main focus is optimizing the `MarvionBeatMinecraftTask` (I will just refer to it as `BeatMinecraftTask`) from [Marvion's fork](https://github.com/MarvionKirito/altoclef).

-You can look at the [changelog](changelog.md) if you are interested.

 Because I rewrote a good portion of the `BeatMinecraftTask` a lot of the config settings don't work.
 Although I plan to implement configs in the future of course.